tomashco/swapi-assignment/README.md

 ## Features

 ## Implementation notes
-- creation of a custom hook useAxios to integrate simple state management for axios calls
+- creation of a custom hook useAxios to integrate simple state management for axios calls;
+- addition of a router system that allows to move between pages;